zachlatta/public-notes/zero-trust-society.md

 The role of government is to solve tragedy of the commons issues: managing shared resources (property, water, etc), building and maintaining shared infrastructure (roads, electrical grid, internet), safety, etc.  I also think a secondary role of the government is to articulate a clear, specific positive vision for the future.

 Perhaps trust in the age of the internet is a new type of tragedy of the commons issue that the government should concern itself with.

-How can we turn discourse back into a medium trust space?

-When we think about the role of governments,

-Perhaps one of the role of governments is to increase the level of trust within their borders.
-There probably is a framing of trust as a tragedy of the commons problem.

 Despite a zero trust world feeling "ideologically pure" (of course the systems you design shouldn't trust that people are who they say they are!), it's a lot of work to design every system assuming zero trust.
 Identity fraud alone is probably what 10% of all labor in the software field goes toward preventing.

-And what does culture look like in the age of zero trust?
-That transition might be too hard for people to bear.
+Then there's also the transition cost.
+For much of the population today, they aren't deeply familiar with zero trust spaces - and perhaps that's a transition that's too difficult.

+How can we turn culture back into a medium trust space?